jsthomas/tidy_email/README.md

 helpful for running tests.
 This is the provider I recommend if you don't have your own domain or SMTP server already.

-If you're using mailgun, you will need two pieces of information:
+You will need two pieces of information from the Mailgun console:

 1. An API key.
-You will need to create this in the mailgun console.
+You may need to create this in the console first.
 For sandbox domains, this should exist already.

 2. A "base url".
 In the US, this looks like `https://api.mailgun.net/v3/<Your Domain>`.
 In the EU, it may look slightly different, check the documentation.

 Note: If you're working with a sandbox domain, you will also need to configure which addresses the domain is allowed to send to.
-Expect messages from a sandbox domain to go to your spam folder.
+Expect messages from a sandbox domain to go to your spam folder (the relevant DNS records can't get set correctly because the domain is temporary).

 ### Sendgrid